The Child First Organizational Structure consists of the:

 - The Clinician’s work with the parent and young child focuses on their relationship, while the Care Coordinator’s work focuses on connecting the family with community-based services and supports.
 Staff must be multi-lingual, reflecting the ethnic composition of the community.

 - Collection of programmatic Metric (process) data reported on a monthly basis.

 - Collection of clinical fidelity data on a quarterly basis.

 - Collection of child and family assessment data at baseline, six months, and termination.

 - Entry of data into a web-based system.

-- Agree to annual accreditation by Child First, based on programmatic and clinical fidelity.
+- Agree to accreditation by Child First, based on programmatic and clinical fidelity.